ITISFoundation/osparc-manual/docs/isan_studies___tutorials/2d_plot.md

 # 2D Visualization

-Here we will describe the use of the o<sup>2</sup>S<sup>2</sup>PARC platform to create a simple 2-dimensional plot.
+Here we will describe the use of the *osparc* platform to create a simple 2-dimensional plot.
 You will see that the interface is interactive and may show you data in new ways!
 To demonstrate this feature, we will be using gene expression data from the group of Leah Reznikov at the University of Florida.

 As a quick overview of the data set, the experiment was set up such that male and female neonatal piglets were exposed to either Acid (test) or saline (control) after which gene expression was measured in the epithelial tissue (EP), vagal ganglia (VG) or the nucleus tractus solitarii (NT) which are cardiopulmonary vagal afferents.

 Please note that the main purpose of this example is to illustrate how to generate 2D visualizations in the RawGraph viewer.
 The visualization itself might not be particularly meaningful for the gene expression data we are using in this example.

 ## Loading the Template

-To begin, open the o<sup>2</sup>S<sup>2</sup>PARC platform in your browser and choose the 2D plot template in the bottom ribbon menu.
+To begin, open the *osparc* platform in your browser and choose the 2D plot template in the bottom ribbon menu.
 Choose a descriptive name for your study – we will call it “PlotAdventure” - and then click __Create__.

 You should now see your flowchart with a File Picker service and a 2D Plot service.

 ## Loading the Data

 Double-click on File Picker which will bring you to the file selection menu.
 Expanding __My Data__ you should be able to see the folder __simcore.s3__.
 Selecting this, click on “Add file(s)” to add the provided “RNAdat.csv” file.

 After the window refreshes, select through the directory tree:

 My Data -> simcor.s3 -> PlotAdventure -> File Picker

 ![plot2d_tree](https://user-images.githubusercontent.com/32800795/61495276-cbd01880-a9b8-11e9-8b3b-5bc44584df8d.JPG ':size=550%')